aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 **Configuration:**

-* See configuration details in the primary account GuardDuty configuration section
+* See configuration details in the management account GuardDuty configuration section

 ----